 In a new three-part short course intensive with Alex Tuchman

 Though this course unlocking some of the most enchanting mysteries of the honeybee hive from the perspectives of natural and spiritual science.
 The sessions will investigate the organs of the hive body though the queen, drones, and workers, cumulating in an interwoven experience of the hive as a whole.
 Knowing these intimate details will help illuminate beekeeping practices that honor the health and vitality of the honeybee and the greater colony.

-Revealing the Sacred Physiology of the Hive Organism spans three live video sessions, over the month of October.
+Revealing the Sacred Physiology of the Hive Organism spans three live video sessions, dates to be announced.

 Alex and course participants meet through live, interactive video classes that include:

 - Lectures to illuminate and clarify the topics of study

 - Small-group and full-group facilitated conversation and discussion

 To fully participate in the live video sessions, you need to have a reliable internet connection and a computer, tablet, or smartphone with a camera and microphone.
 If you don’t have a device that supports this video technology, you may access the course via telephone.
 Video recordings of each weekly session will be available to participants to review content or make up for a missed class.

 To ensure continuity and a high-quality educational experience, participants are asked to commit to the full three sessions.